 Make family time a fun learning opportunity.
 Building a robot, coding and playing games is ideal for a typically lazy Saturday.
 Engage in a friendly rivalry between parents and children or guys and girls and see how excited your kids will become.
 Bond over this unique activity instead of going to the beach or park yet again.

 Some children don’t need much of a push to get involved with robotics.
 Others see it as time-consuming and stressful.
-If your kid falls into the latter category, try a short summer programme or one-day workshop instead of insisting they join a club while school is in session.
+If your kid falls into the latter category, then try to have them start coding and robotics camps in London or a one-day workshop instead of insisting they join a club while school is in session.
 Getting a taste of robotics may be all they need to change their mind about investing more time and energy.
 Maybe they have misconceptions about what robotics is.
 Actually getting involved and whetting their appetite can make all the difference.

 Get them started with a programming app or website